PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Document.md

 Since the Scooby application needs to continuously manage HTML documents and links within webpages, an abstraction for these concepts is necessary.

-To address this, we developed a **Document Library** that encapsulates everything needed to handle HTML documents.
+To address this, a **Document Library** that encapsulates everything needed to handle HTML documents as been developed.

 ## Structure